Multimedia Journalism (MMJ)

 Prerequisites: MC 2003 and MC 2023 with a grade of "C" or better; and pass proficiency review.

-Description: Theory and practice of basic audio and video production techniques leading to later applications in radio, television and multi-media production.
+Description: Theory and practice of basic audio and video production techniques leading to later applications in audio, video and multimedia production.
+Introduction to studio operations for video and podcasting.
 Previously offered as JB 3153.

 Credit hours: 3